 Bachelor of Science (BS): Forensic Psychology Degree Overview

 Learn about bachelor's degree programs in forensic psychology.
-Find out about program prerequisites, course of study, continuing education options, possible career titles and employment information including job growth projections and earnings for professionals in related fields.
+Find out about program prerequisites, course of study, continuing education options, possible career titles and employment information, including job growth projections and earnings for professionals in related fields.

-The Bachelor of Science in Forensic Psychology program provides students with a broad background in principles of psychology applied to the legal system.
+A Bachelor of Science in Forensic Psychology program provides students with a broad background in principles of psychology applied to the legal system.
 Students learn about ethical issues, theoretical processes, scientific methodologies and research standards.
 Programs offer students opportunities for observation and fieldwork in psychiatric facilities.
 Internships are also available to provide hands-on working experience.
 Students complete research and presentations related to forensic psychology or choose a specialization in the field.

 Students of this program engage in the study of human behavior and mental processes, and they gain skills in statistical analysis and research.
 Course topics in a forensic psychology program may include: